-THESE ROADSIDE TESTS ARE OPTIONAL, but officers will almost never tell you that they are optional.
+THESE ROADSIDE TESTS ARE OPTIONAL in the State of Georgia, but officers will almost never tell you that they are optional.
 These tests exist for one reason – to collect evidence AGAINST you to prove you are an impaired driver.

 You have the RIGHT to decline the tests described below and YOU SHOULD POLITELY DECLINE to take them.
 Your refusal to take these roadside tests CANNOT BE used against you at trial.
 You can still be charged (and convicted of DUI) if you refuse these roadside tests, but the prosecutor will have less evidence to support a DUI charge.

-Often officers will couch these tests with phrases like “I just want to make sure you are OK to drive” or “Before I let you go, I need to run a couple of tests to see if you are OK to drive.”
+Often officers will couch these tests with phrases like “I just want to make sure you are OK to drive” or “Before I let you go, I need to look at your eyes to see if you are OK to drive.”
 DO NOT FALL for these lines.
 If they have probable cause BEFORE the tests are performed, you are probably going to be arrested anyway.
 Don’t be enticed to give them free information/evidence.

-IMPORTANT NOTE: Although you can decline Roadside Field Sobriety Tests without consequence, failing to provide a blood, breath or urine sample under Georgia’s Implied Consent Law DOES HAVE IMPORTANT CONSEQUENCES.
+IMPORTANT NOTE: Although you can decline Roadside Field Sobriety Tests BEFORE your are arrested without consequence, failing to provide a blood, breath or urine sample under Georgia’s Implied Consent Law DOES HAVE IMPORTANT CONSEQUENCES if your refuse to provide a sample.
 (For information about testing your blood, breath or urine under Georgia’s Implied Consent Law and the IMPORTANT CONSEQUENCES if you refuse to permit testing of your blood, breath or urine under Georgia’s Implied Consent — Click HERE)

-If you decline to take the roadside tests, you may still be arrested for suspicion of driving less safe (if you are arrested without taking the roadside tests, you were likely going to be arrested anyway) but you will have deprived the prosecutor of valuable evidence which can be used against you at trial.
+If you decline to take the roadside tests, you may still be arrested for suspicion of DUI "Less Safe" (if you are arrested without taking the roadside tests, you were likely going to be arrested anyway) but you will have deprived the prosecutor of valuable evidence which can be used against you at trial.

 If you do participate in these tests, a skilled attorney can often use the tests to your advantage, but it is usually better not to give the prosecutor this evidence.
 Our firm has extensive experience in defending DUI charges whether you took these roadside tests or chose not to take them.
 If you have been charged with DUI or other traffic offenses in the greater Valdosta area or South Central Georgia, an experienced criminal defense lawyer can make all the difference between a DUI conviction or acquittal, click here or call us at (229) 244-7171 to schedule your free consultation.